IAmChills/HardcoreAchievements/README.md

 - **"Hogger?
 Never Heard of Her"**: Defeat Hogger and complete the wanted quest before level 12
 - **"Four Candles"**: Light all four candles in Blackfathom Deeps in a single combat
 - **"It's Been Sixty Years..."**: Reach level 60 without dying
-- **"Claw of the Wilds"**: Defeat Rageclaw and complete Druid of the Claw before level 10
+- **"Blackrock Depths"**: Defeat the bosses of Blackrock Depths before level 59 (including party members)

 ## Technical Details

 - **Interface Version**: 11508 (WoW Classic compatible)
 - **Dependencies**: Ace3 libraries (AceComm, AceSerializer)
 - **Integration**: UltraHardcore addon compatibility
-- **Database**: Persistent achievement tracking across sessions
+- **Database**: Persistent achievement tracking across sessions on the same computer
 - **Performance**: Lightweight and optimized for smooth gameplay

 ## Future Features

 - **More Achievements**: Additional challenges and milestones
-- **Achievement Sharing**: Seeing what achievements other players have unlocked
+- **Achievement Sharing**: Seeing what achievements other players have unlocked by linking them in chat or inspecting other players
-- **Statistics**: Detailed achievement statistics and analytics
+- **Statistics**: Detailed achievement statistics and analytics with it's companion addons Ulra Hardcore Leaderboard and Ultra Hardcore

 ---